stefan-hoeck/idris2-rhone/src/Doc/Basics.md

 integral_ = feedback 0 . arr $ \([v,dt],acc) => dup (acc + v * cast dt)
 ```

 The above uses the `feedback` primitive directly.
-However, nn this case it
+However, in this case it
 is more convenient, to use `accumulateWith`:

 ```idris